chanzuckerberg/napari-segmentation-workshop/_sources/workflow/allencell.md

 ## What does this plugin do?

 The Allen Cell Segmenter consists of a *pre-designed* classical image segmentation workflow for many types of cellular components, and **3D data** sets.
-It allows you to choose your workflow from a library of images which most resemble your own data, and then adjust parameters within the workflow steps to optimize the segmentation quality of the data that results.

 The plugin workflow itself is broken into 3 discrete parts:
-- **Preprocessing** >
+- **Preprocessing**
-- **Segmentation** >
+- **Segmentation**
 - **Post processing**

-One of this plugin's core features is its ability to simplify a researcher's choice of workflows.
-When choosing your workflow, you will be presented with a library of similar-looking structures for you to compare and choose from.
-Clicking on one of these images will load the appropriate workflow.
+It allows you to choose your workflow from a library of images, choosing whichever image most resembles your data.
+You can then adjust parameters within the workflow steps to optimize the segmentation quality of the data that results.

-Once segmentation is completed, Allen Cell **outputs a segmented mask** which can be exported by napari, or analyzed by another napari plugin (e.g. [PartSeg](https://www.napari-hub.org/plugins/PartSeg)).
+Once segmentation is completed, Allen Cell outputs a segmented mask which can be analyzed by another napari plugin (e.g. [PartSeg](https://www.napari-hub.org/plugins/PartSeg)).

 :::{note}
 Beyond these basic functions, Allen Cell Segmenter also has an **[iterative deep-learning](https://www.youtube.com/watch?v=W1DPfZk5iF8&t=8s)** component based on user-trained pixel classification (which is not within the scope of this lesson).